IvanFan/skilltree/README.md

 # skilltree

 This is an overview of my current skill tree.
-It's still under development.
+It's still under development and includes Chinese and English.
 It takes time to summarize all my IT knowledge.

 _**Hold what you really know and tell what you do not know - this will lead to knowledge.**_